matbroughty/tlp-aws/Readme.md

   * twitter4j_oauth_consumerKey - the twitter access token
   * twitter4j_oauth_consumerSecret - the twitter access token secret

+Optionally if results of social messaging and required to be sent to AWS SNS

+* AWS_SNS_TOPIC_NAME - the SNS topic name - i.e.
+  * arn:aws:sns:eu-west-2:343893643132:tlpanniversary

 The Lambda will then pick up the listening party data file and determine if a replay post is required.

 The [listening party data file (csv)](https://timstwitterlisteningparty.com/data/time-slot-data.csv) that drives the Lambda.